juychen/juychen.github.io/docs/4_Batch/BatchJob.md

 ![Image](../../src/img/Batch/Batch-job3.jpg)

-- Set vCpus as 1 and Memory around 512 because we juet need to check the kb status in the container.
+- Set vCpus as 1 and Memory around 512 because we just need to check the kb status in the container.
 - Select "aws-ws-job-definition" in Job and Execution role.
 - Left other option as default and select "Create"